 If you can’t be physically present, join our Jewish community through this website.
 You will see and experience some of our services, celebrations and educational workshops.
 We hope you can join us in prayer, learning and community.

-All December and January services will begin at 7:30 p.m. in Fellowship Hall at SCUCC and will be led by Rabbi Stephen Fuchs, with Cantor Murray Simon chanting the prayers, accompanied by pianist Abigail Allison.
+All February Shabbat services will begin at 7:30 p.m. and will be held in the SCUCC Sanctuary.
+They will be led by Rabbi Stephen Fuchs, with Cantor Murray Simon chanting the prayers, accompanied by pianist Abigail Allison.

 Rabbi Fuchs Reflects